jplumail/tiktoken-cli/README.md

 `tiktoken-cli` allows you to write your program in any language.
-It's a simple wrapper around `tiktoken` that will read your prompt from STDIN and write the amount of tokens to STDOUT.
+It's a simple wrapper around `tiktoken` that will read your prompt from STDIN and write the tokens to STDOUT.
 Now you can write your program in your favorite language and use the CLI for token counting.

 It's almost not worth publishing a github repos for so few lines, but I